The Children of Charles Ponting and Mary Pearce

 Charles Pearce Ponting and Mary Horsell

-Charles Pearce Ponting was born in 1805 in Malmesbury, Wilts.
-He is believed to have been the son of Charles Ponting and Mary Pearce.
+Charles Pearce Ponting was born on 10 March 1805 and baptised on 12 February 1809 in Malmesbury, Wilts, the son of Charles Ponting and Mary Pearce.

 On 3 March 1828 Charles Pearce Ponting married Mary Horsell at Lydiard Tregoze, Wiltshire.